hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 # A Catalog of "AI" Art Analogies

 Since deep neural networks are hard-to-interpret mathematical functions, discussions and debate over "AI" art is partly expressed in analogies.
 Analogies are useful: they help us identify how the new thing might end up being similar to old things.
-[The ability to think with analogies may be the key to how humans have been able to collectively create entirely new things.](https://oneusefulthing.substack.com/p/blinded-by-analogies?utm_medium=reader2)
+[The ability to think with analogies may even be key to how ingenuity.](https://oneusefulthing.substack.com/p/blinded-by-analogies?utm_medium=reader2)
 But they hide differences.
-All are useful in some ways, misleading in others.
+Each analogy are useful in some ways, misleading in others.

 The choice of analogy may reflect the speaker's agenda.
-Those of us who [compare it to photography](/2022/08/29/photography-history.html) emphasize its similarity to previous artistic technologies and movements that came to be accepted, but this has the danger of downplaying impacts on real peoples' careers.
-People that say it's just direct copying argue that there's no value whatsoever in "AI" art.
-Analogies sometimes serve as footsoldiers in the rhetorical battleground of social media.
+Those of us who [compare "AI" Art to photography](/2022/08/29/photography-history.html) emphasize its similarity to previous artistic technologies that seemed to automate art but came to be widely accepted.
+But the photography analogy downplays the impact on real peoples' careers.
+On the other hand, people that say it's just direct copying argue that there's no value whatsoever in "AI" art.
+At times, analogies serve as footsoldiers in a rhetorical battleground.

-In this post, I catalogue a few of the analogies for "AI" art and how they are useful analogies and how they're misleading.
+In this post, I catalogue a few of the analogies for "AI" art, how they are useful, and how they're misleading.
 [My previous blog post](/2022/12/17/when-tech-changes-art.html) delved into a few of these precedents in far more depth; read that post for a deeper analysis.

 # [Photography](/2022/08/29/photography-history.html)
 The most common analogy for computer-generated and procedural art, e.g., I used the analogy in [my  thesis back in 2001](https://mrl.cs.nyu.edu/publications/hertzmann-thesis/hertzmann-thesis-300dpi.pdf); I suspect many people come up with this analogy independently.
-[There are many related analogies of technological shifts in art](/2022/12/17/when-tech-changes-art.html)

 **How It's Useful**:
-Some of the most naive criticisms of "AI" art ("you just pushed a button!" "the machine did all the work!" "this will replace artists") were things that people said (and sometimes still say) about photography.
-If your criticism of "AI" is also something that people could (and have) said about photography, then maybe it's a naive criticism.
+Some of the most naive criticisms of "AI" art ("you just pushed a button!" "the machine did all the work!" "this will replace artists") were things that people said about photography.
+If your criticism of "AI" is also something that people could say about photography, then maybe it's a naive criticism.

 **The Subtext**: "AI" art is another tool for art, we just don't appreciate it yet.
 It will become an accepted, essential tool in our society, just as photography did.

-**How It's Misleading**:
+**How It's Misleading**: Dismisses short-term impacts.
 Disregards the role of training data, including the ethics of where the data came from and how data biases affects the outputs.

 # Conceptual Art
-Since artists like [Marcel Duchamp, Sol LeWitt, and John Baldessari](/2020/06/08/wica.html), contemporary art—and, especially, conceptual art—emphasizes the artist's initial idea, and not the execution.
+Since conceptual artists like Marcel Duchamp, Sol LeWitt, and John Baldessari, contemporary art [emphasize the artist's driving idea](/2020/06/08/wica.html) over the execution.

 **How It's Useful**: Providing instructions to software is much like Sol LeWitt or John Baldessari providing instructions to a painter.
 Ideas about technical skill and craft being essential to art [are old-fashioned](/2022/09/27/art-eras.html).

 **The Subtext**: Anything you do can be art, therefore "AI" art is art.

-**How It's Misleading**: Most art in our world isn't conceptual art.
+**How It's Misleading**: Most art in our world isn't conceptual art, or even contemporary art.
 Aesthetics, skill, and effort are important for most kinds of art that we care about.

 <center>